 Resources for Current Students

 In order to be reinstated to the ASN program at the UWA Division of Nursing, students must complete an online Reinstatement Request Form.
 This form must be received within 60 days from the withdrawal/failure date.
 All other reinstatement requirements may be found in the UWA Division of Nursing Student Handbook by following the link above.
 Progression, reinstatement, and readmission requirements are outlined in the Division of Nursing Student Handbook.
 Questions about progression, reinstatement or readmission should be discussed with your faculty advisor.

-Candidates for graduation must have met the progression requirements of the UWA Division of Nursing as well as all UWA graduation requirements as outlined in the UWA Academic Catalog.
+Candidates for graduation in the associate in science in nursing degree program must have met the progression requirements of the UWA Division of Nursing and all UWA graduation requirements as outlined in the UWA Academic Catalog.
 In addition, a minimum of one academic year in residence and completion of 28 semester hours of credit in nursing must be earned at UWA.

 When you are ready to register to take your NCLEX-RN exam, you should visit the NCSBN webpage.
 Follow the two-step registration process at the top of the page.
 You will first be asked to register with your state governing body, choose the state you plan to begin working in.
 Next, you will be instructed to register to take the exam through Pearson VUE.
 Start by creating an account and then sign-in to your account to schedule and pay for the exam.
 You will need the UWA Division of Nursing Program Code: US78407900.
 Make sure you provide them with a valid email address, all correspondence from Pearson VUE will be via email.
 Good luck with your exam and be sure to let us know when you pass, we look forward to hearing from you.